 I learned that all electricity can introduce extra noise into an audio path and this power conditioner removes that extra noise and provides a clean power input.
 What I love is that the master switch on the front turns on all of my equipment at the same time.

-The Furman M-8X2 Merit Series 8 Outlet Power Conditioner and Surge Protector has eight rear panel switched outlets in the rear panel, one front panel convenience outlet, and a 15 amp rating with circuit breaker and front panel indicator.
+The Furman M-8X2 Merit Series 8 Outlet Power Conditioner and Surge Protector has eight rear-panel switched outlets, one front panel convenience outlet, and a 15 amp rating with a circuit breaker and front panel indicator.
 The noise filtering reduces RFI and EMI interference to deliver a cleaner sound without pops, crackles, and interference, while spike and surge protection ensures your equipment stays safe and the power stays clean.

 Studio Rack Cabinet

 Like I said, my audio interface, mic preamp processor, and power supply sit on my desk and I didn’t want cables and cords everywhere, so I went with a rack-mount system.
 The Gator Cases GR-STUDIO-4U four space studio rack uses 5/8″ furniture grade black oak laminate and 3.2mm heavy-duty cold rolled steel rack rails, and is designed for studio, home studio, office, or venue use.
 It isn’t the best quality (I had to touch up a lot of scratches with a black sharpie), but it’s a great price, looks good, and gets the job done.

 The AC Infinity aluminum rack panels are designed for high-end audio video and home theater racks.
 My rack system has four sections but I only needed three, so a Rack Panel Accessory Blank was used to cover the conceal empty rack space, provide a clean uniform look, and provide rack rail support.